UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do I need to wash my recyclables with soap?

 No, you do not need to use soap or a heavy dishwasher cycle.
-A good rinse with warm water to remove visible food residue is usually more than enough to prevent contamination and deter local pests.
+A quick rinse with warm water to remove visible food residue is usually more than enough to prevent contamination and deter local pests.

 What should I do with bottle caps?